iExecBlockchainComputing/iexec-doc/datasetprovider.rst

 Put the data on public data storage, the dataset must be accessible in direct download.

-Set up a configuration file.
+Set up the iexec.json configuration file.

 .. code-block:: bash

     iexec init --skip-wallet
     iexec dataset init

-to set up the template in iexec.json

-Then edit the iexec.json to describe your application: name, source, price,...
+Edit the iexec.json to describe your dataset.

 .. code:: javascript